-Tracking, evaluation and comparison of climate change mitigation policies and actions from a wide range of national, subnational, corporate and civil society stakeholders.
+Tracking, evaluation and comparison of climate change mitigation policies and actions from a wide range of stakeholders to support ambition-raising efforts.

 Action to combat climate change is diverse.
-National governments, as well as regions, cities, companies and individuals embark on the challenge to reduce emissions.
-We monitor those players’ actions and develop and apply methods to compare them between peers and to the objective of holding global warming below 2/1.5°C.
+National governments, regions, cities, companies and individuals embark on the challenge to reduce emissions.
+We develop and apply methods to monitor climate change mitigation action and commitments between peers and evaluate collective progress towards the objective of holding global warming below 2/1.5°C.

-NewClimate Institute staff has years of experience in evaluating mitigation commitments and policies and identifying their impact on emissions.
-We connect to policy makers and researchers all over the world to identify best practice options and understand differences between geographical regions and stakeholders.
-Besides government policies, we also monitor activities of companies and other institutions.
+NewClimate Institute staff has years of experience in the evaluation of mitigation commitments and policies, and analysis of their effect on emissions.
+We connect to policymakers, practitioners and researchers all over the world to identify best practices and provide cross national insights on strategies to keep the Paris Agreement’s long-term goal within reach.

 Quantifying the possible contribution of International Cooperative Initiatives to the mitigation of greenhouse gas emissions in Germany